-Letters: On Michigan roads, bullying
+Letters: On Lansing, Michigan roads, and bullying

 Nolan Finley says Gov. Rick Snyder needs a better pitch for the roads.
 I say he needs a better product.
 Without a second choice on the ballot, we really won’t know if voters would accept a fuel tax as a lesser of evils.
 Many voters remember the promises that the lottery would enrich our schools, but the Legislature raided other funds, making it a net zero gain and betraying the sales pitch.
 Why should we trust them again?